Free early access

 You must also offer an electronic payment option that does not involve a third-party collection service charging the tenant a fee.
 Do not require more than 2 weeks’ rent in advance.

-Landlord Wise currently supports rent records, rent schedules, manual payment tracking and arrears evidence.
-Payment automation should be checked in the current app before relying on it.
+Landlord Wise includes rent records, rent schedules, manual payment tracking and arrears evidence.

 Repairs, Maintenance and Entry